eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Having said that, the pandemic and its lockdowns gave me a lot of **time to learn** and practice active investing.
 I am confident in my general analytical skills.
-Having a long time horizon and relatively high risk appetite gives me **room for error** and time to correct my strategy.
+Having a long time horizon and a relatively high risk appetite gives me **room for error** and time to correct my strategy.

 ## 5th: Taxable or non-taxable account?

 > "I'm spending a year dead for tax reasons." — Douglas Adams

 It is said that our **biggest monetary expense in life** is tax!
-Unless one lives in a perfect tax haven, making profit or income from investments usually leads to paying taxes for it.
+Unless one lives in a perfect tax haven, making some profit or income from investments normally leads to paying taxes for it.
 So arguably the biggest determiner to one's take-home return on investment is how much one pays in tax on their returns.
-Also, usually profits and all dividend are usually taxed even if not withdrawn so this can hinder reinvesting dividend (for the compounding effect).
+Also, normally profits and all dividend are taxed even if not withdrawn so this can hinder reinvesting dividend (for the compounding effect).

-Many countries provide investment accounts with lower or no tax under conditions such as lock-in period, maximum yearly input or limited asset choices.
+Many countries provide investment accounts with **lower or no tax** under conditions such as lock-in period, maximum yearly input or limited asset choices.
-I will give a brief summary of what I understand but always do your own research and/or seek a tax advisor in your jurisdiction.
+I will give a summary of what I understand but always do your own research and/or seek a tax advisor in your jurisdiction.

 In the **UK**, a Stocks & Shares Individual Savings Account (**ISA**) can be used by UK taxpayers and the maximum one can put into it is currently [£20,000 for the tax year 2021-22](https://www.gov.uk/individual-savings-accounts).